 2014/2015 55% 13.0%

-The inflation factor to be applied to all rate bills subject to transitional arrangements for 2010/2011 will be - 1.4% (a negative figure).
+The inflation factor to be applied to all rate bills subject to transitional arrangements for 2014/2015 will be 2%.

 If you require any further information about the transitional arrangement scheme please contact the Business Rate Team on (01727) 819270